company formation services London

 Limited Liability Partnership (LLP)

 An LLP gives partners limited liability similar to a company while retaining the pass-through tax treatment of a partnership.
 Members are taxed as self-employed individuals on their profit share and pay income tax and National Insurance through self-assessment.
-The LLP itself pays no Corporation Tax, making it a popular option in limited company formations decisions.
+The LLP itself pays no Corporation Tax, making it a popular option in companies formation UK decisions for professional firms.

 LLPs must be registered at Companies House, have at least two designated members, and file annual accounts and a confirmation statement.